 Founded by embroidery artist Laurie Dolhan in 2017, Hook, Line & Tinker embraces creative imperfection and the pure joy of making.
 We are a busy small-batch, craft production studio designing and selling fabulous, modern embroidery kits.
 Care for people, respect for the environment, and a deep desire to create something meaningful and real through a shared act of making, are principles firmly embedded into every aspect of our business.

 Our kits are available in more than 300 lovely, independent retail shops around the world.
 And of course, you can also find them right here on hooklinetinker.com and in our sweet little storefront in Herring Cove, Nova Scotia.

-All of Hook, Line & Tinker’s embroidery illustrations are original and designed by me for beginner stitchers.
-I focus on creating patterns that are unique and modern in style.
+All of Hook, Line & Tinker’s embroidery illustrations are original and designed by Laurie Dolhan for beginner stitchers.
+Patterns are unique and modern in style.
 The limited colour palette and use of recurring motifs is purposeful - finished hoops hang well as mix-and-match groupings and tell a cohesive story within a theme.
-Some patterns are easy peasy (Level 1), others are more ambitious (Level 3).
+Some patterns are easy peasy first time friendly, others are for ambitious beginners.
 But all allow for creativity, experimentation, and calm.

 We believe in universal access to basic needs such as housing and food, and as a company, we're committed to fighting housing and food insecurity.
 As of July, 2018, a minimum of 5% of profits are donated to help women and children experiencing homelessness.
 Hook, Line & Tinker currently supports Adsum for Women and Children through financial contributions and regular volunteer efforts.
 Our team also comes together to cook healthy meals through Shelter Nova Scotia's "Adopt-a-meal" program.